-Pictured, Santa Rita #1 oil rig, now located on the U. T. Austin campus. "...the Santa Rita roared to life, sprayed oil over the top of the derrick, and covered a 250-yard area around the site." from the Handbook of Texas, Online.
+Pictured, Santa Rita #1 oil rig, now located on the U. T. Austin campus. ". . . the Santa Rita roared to life, sprayed oil over the top of the derrick, and covered a 250-yard area around the site." from the Handbook of Texas, Online.

-Assets: Assets of the PUF include receivables and restricted investments securities lending activities.
+Assets: Assets of the PUF include cash and cash equivalents, securities lending collateral, receivables, and restricted investments

-Liabilities: Include accounts payable, trade payable, A&M's PUF bonds payable, and
+Liabilities: Include accounts payable, trade payable, payable to Texas A&M's for their value of the PUF lands and for the corpus of the PUF fund; and restrictedexpendable for the appreciation of the PUF fund.